 - Possible substance use or abuse by the at-fault driver

 - Diagrams, notes, and photos from the investigating officer

-Complying with all requests for information as quickly as possible may help your legal team build a strong evidence file to help your compensation claim.
+Complying with all requests for information as quickly as possible can help strengthen your evidence file.
+This can also be a huge help to your compensation claim.

 Evidence that Proves Your Recoverable Financial Damages